polychromatic/polychromatic/README.md

 While most of the project isn't compiled like conventional software, there are a couple of pieces that do:

-    ./scripts/build-styles.sh
     ./scripts/build-locales.sh
     ./scripts/build-man-pages.sh

-Styles are locales are built by `polychromatic-controller-dev` and only need to be performed once, unless there's been code changes.

 ## Building

 If you have custom installation requirements or packaging for another distro, Polychromatic can be put together using [Meson] and [Ninja].

-* You’ll need an implementation of SASS to compile Polychromatic’s Controller Qt styling.
-  `sassc` is widely available, but other SASS implementations could be used.

 * `intltool` is required for compiling translations.